RaiaN/RuntimeImageLoader/README.md

 ## Features
 - Supports loading of up to 8k resolution images in hitch-less manner
-- Supports gif loading in .gif format at runtime
+- Supports gif loading in .gif and .webp formats at runtime
 - Allows to import HDR images aka Cubemaps (Windows only)
 - Can load an image over HTTP or from local file storage
 - Can load an image from Byte array (TArray<uint8>)